rusabakumov/sudoku-scala/README.md

 sudoku-scala
 ============

 A simple solver for sudoku game.
 Solves sudoku as graph coloring problem (using backtracking).
+This implementation seems to be quite inefficient, there are many optimizations that can be helpful, but were omitted for the sake of code clarity and due to lack of time :)

 It has two run modes:
 - one grid solver, that gets a grid from .csv file and outputs the result to another